auranic/ClinTrajan/tutorial/tutorial.md

-Hi!
-I'm your first Markdown file in **StackEdit**.
-If you want to learn about StackEdit, you can read me.
-If you want to play with Markdown, you can edit me.
-Once you have finished with me, you can create new files by opening the **file explorer** on the left corner of the navigation bar.

-# Files

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**